filyp/whisper-simple-dictation/README.md

 # TODO

 - [x] pass languages to bash
+- [ ] get context with some accesibility tools
 - [ ] incremenal transcription? but no moving window, just larger and larger windows
+- [ ] maybe use clipboard pasting to pasty any special chars, as the last resort